kkga/ter/docs/usage.md

 Once the `deno` command is available to run in your terminal, proceed to the initial setup.

-## Initial setup
+## Initial setup and build

 If you want to use an existing folder of markdown files, navigate to it.
-Otherwise, create a new directory, go inside, and run Ter's init script:
+Otherwise, create a new directory, go inside, and run Ter for the first time:

 ```
-deno run -A --unstable https://deno.land/x/ter/init.ts
+deno run -A --unstable https://deno.land/x/ter/main.ts
 ```

-This will create default site configuration and 2 folders:
+Ter will check for required views and assets.
+If it can't find any, it will prompt to fetch required files and create default site configuration:

 - `.ter/config.yml` -- site [configuration](configuration.md) file;
 - `.ter/views`, which contains the [templates](customize.md#templates) for